AlexanderLapygin/spring-prometheus/README.md

 8. Select "Graph" from the top menu.
 9. Click the "Execute" button.

 That's it!
-Now you have Prometheus set up to monitor your Spring Boot application and collect metrics.
+Now you have Prometheus set up to monitor your Spring application and collect metrics.

 # Setting up and running Grafana locally

-To set up Grafana for monitoring your Spring Boot application, follow these steps:
+To set up Grafana for monitoring your Spring application, follow these steps:

 1. Download the [latest release](https://grafana.com/grafana/download) of Grafana for your operating system.
 2. Run the installer and follow the instructions on the screen.
 Select the installation path and other settings as needed.